yyaaa1/dataviz-project-template-proposal/README.md

 estimated delivery time: 10/12

 tasks:
-based on the aggerated data, draw a graph that displays the relation between overall crime rate and year. (status:completed, used crime_rate_vs_years.csv to visualize this relationship)
+based on the aggerated data, draw a graph that displays the relation between overall crime rate and year. (status: completed, used crime_rate_vs_years.csv to visualize this relationship.
+The graph can be found [here](https://beta.vizhub.com/yyaaa1/a975c64447644bf693f5bdf514303782?edit=files))

 3. Visualize graphes for question 2: